trstringer/manual-approval/README.md

 The way this action works is the following:

 1. Workflow comes to the `manual-approval` action.
-1. `manual-approval` will create an issue in the containing repository and assign it to the `approvers`.
+1. `manual-approval` will create an issue in the containing repository and assign it to the `approvers` (if there are any).
-1. If and once all approvers respond with an approved keyword, the workflow will continue.
+1. If and once all required approvers respond with an approved keyword, the workflow will continue.
 1. If any of the approvers responds with a denied keyword, then the workflow will exit with a failed status.

 * Approval keywords - "approve", "approved", "lgtm", "yes"